-- (1) A declaration made for the purposes of making entry in terms of section 38 which contains any omission, inconsistency, error or misrepresentation shall be invalid whether or not such declaration has been accepted by an officer: - Provided that such invalidity shall not affect the use of such declaration as evidence of the commission of any offence under this Act. - (2) An invalid declaration shall be validated by the person making such declaration in such manner and within such period as may be prescribed. - (3) Any goods not properly declared shall be deemed to be uncustomed goods. - (4) The Commissioner, after releasing the goods subject to entry and in order to satisfy himself or herself as to the accuracy of the particulars contained in the declaration, may undertake a post-clearance audit in relation to those goods, that is to say he or she any officer or person authorised by him or her in writing may- - (a) carry out inspections at the premises of the owner of the goods, or at the place to which the goods are destined, or at the premises where any documentation or data relating to the goods in question is located or may reasonably be expected to be found; and

-- (b) question any person at any premises or place referred to in paragraph (a), or any person having possession or custody of the documentation or data there referred to; - (c) at any premises or place referred to in paragraph (a), inspect or examine the goods, and any books, written records, computer records, and other data or documentation relating to the import, export or subsequent disposal of the goods in question; - (d) take possession of and remove or make extracts from or make copies of the records, data or documentation referred to in paragraph (c). - (5) Where a post-clearance audit is conducted by any person or officer other than the Commissioner, such person or officer shall, on demand by a person subjected to such audit, produce the Commissioner's written authority to conduct the audit before exercising any of the powers referred to in subsection (4). - (6) Any records, data or documentation referred to in subsection (4)(d) may be retained by the Commissioner for as long as they may be reasonably required for any assessment or for any criminal or other proceedings under this Act: - Provided that the Commissioner shall give a full receipt for the records, data or documentation so taken and removed to the owner or custodian thereof. - (7) Where circumstances require the amendment of a declaration after the goods have been released the Commissioner shall inform the owner of the goods to amend the declaration in terms of this section.
+- (1) A declaration made for the purposes of making entry in terms of section 38 which contains any omission, inconsistency, error or misrepresentation shall be invalid whether or not such declaration has been accepted by an officer: - Provided that such invalidity shall not affect the use of such declaration as evidence of the commission of any offence under this Act. - (2) An invalid declaration shall be validated by the person making such declaration in such manner and within such period as may be prescribed. - (3) Any goods not properly declared shall be deemed to be uncustomed goods. - (4) The Commissioner or proper officer, after releasing the goods subject to entry and in order to satisfy himself or herself as to the accuracy of the particulars contained in the declaration, may undertake a post-clearance audit or verification in relation to those goods, that is to say he or she or any authorised officer or person may- - (a) carry out inspections at the premises of the owner of the goods, or at the place to which the goods are destined, or at the premises where any documentation or data relating to the goods in question is located or may reasonably be expected to be found; and - (b) question any person at any premises or place referred to in paragraph (a), or any person having possession or custody of the documentation or data there referred to; and - (c) at any premises or place referred to in paragraph (a), inspect or examine the goods, and any books, written records, computer records, and other data or documentation relating to the import, export or subsequent disposal of the goods in question; and - (d) take possession of and remove or make extracts from or make copies of the records, data or documentation referred to in paragraph (c); and - (e) at any premises or a place referred to in paragraph (a) take samples of any good for the purposes of determining the customs value, classification or origin; and - (f) liaise with other foreign customs or revenue administrations in terms of any mutual administrative agreements with a view to validating any transaction, document or information used in the importation, exportation, payment or transportation of any goods. - (5) The audit shall be conducted during normal business or working hours.
+The officers shall be entitled to enter and inspect sites and business premises with the assistance of the owner of the premises or his or her representative.
+A room suitable for conducting the audit as well as necessary aids such as internet connectivity shall be provided free of charge for this purpose: